pjanthony2001/API-Gateway/README.md

 Kitex's Generic-Call feature for JSON to Thrift translation.
 Kitex’s Round Robin Load Balancing feature to distribute requests amongst backend servers.
-Kitex’s Service Registry feature to seamlessly integrate new servers into the network
+Kitex’s Service Registry feature to seamlessly integrate new servers into the network using Nacos

 ## 2.3 Interaction Flow